 By 2021, about 50% of all online searches will occur via images and other non-text forms.
 Make sure to increase your emphasis on visual content, from attention-grabbing images displayed prominently with blog posts to conveying information using graphics.
 Just as importantly, mine these visuals with data so that search algorithms can properly interpret them.

 B2B has always lagged behind its more innovative B2C cousin.
-Some have made the excuse that B2B is different, which is correct.
+Some have made the excuse that B2B digital marketing is different, which is correct.
 However, watch successful B2B companies implement B2C tactics as their customers are expecting a similar experience.

 Chatbots are a piece of software that you chat with to get things done or to be entertained; Siri is the most well-known example.
 Their future success is heavily dependent on new advances in AI technology.
 Soon a single Chatbot could be your personal assistant.
 When you ask it what the weather will be like today it knows that you are flying to San Francisco in the afternoon from Vancouver, and tells you the weather for both cities.